joelgoodman/jggweb/posts/2011-11-07-im-joining-recovend.md

 slug: im-joining-recovend
 date_published: 2011-11-07T15:16:32.000Z
 date_updated: 2019-05-09T20:56:00.000Z
+tags:
-tags: Tech
+  - Tech
 ---

 This year at #heweb11 I was finally able to meet Kyle Judah in person.
-We shared [the best BBQ in Texas](http://www.saltlickbbq.com/) with Michael Staton one night in Austin and talked about startups, the tech industry, how amazing the brisket was, and RecoVend - the new service Kyle was starting with Jason Woodward.
+We shared [the best BBQ in Texas](http://www.saltlickbbq.com/) *[Editor's note... giant lol at this now that I live in Austin.]* with Michael Staton one night in Austin and talked about startups, the tech industry, how amazing the brisket was, and RecoVend - the new service Kyle was starting with Jason Woodward.

 Kyle and I had some adventures with the likes of @sethodell, @mallorywood, and a couple of the [Inigral](http://www.inigral.com/) guys and formed a quick bond.